-What to Bring to the Beach with Toddlers
+What to Bring to the Beach with a Toddler (or toddler twins!)

 We moved to Ohio during our second year of marriage and were there for the first four years of parenting.
 This past year we moved to Rhode Island and I was SO EXCITED for summer beach days.
 As the weather got warmer and I started thinking about going to the beach with my children.
 As a stay-at-home-mom, I plan on taking them during the week on my own, and it hit me… with three small children, I need to be prepared and I had no idea what I need to have a successful beach trip!

 Luckily, my mom had plenty of experience doing just that, and she was a wealth of information.
-I also asked some of my friends for help and set about researching what to bring to the beach with toddlers.
+I also asked some of my friends for help and set about researching what I need for a beach trip with toddlers.

 A Beach Cart